Updated July 19, 2022

 As new variants of coronavirus keep emerging, it is clear that the best way to protect ourselves is to keep wearing face coverings when in close proximity to others, especially in enclosed spaces; continue ventilating spaces as much as possible, naturally or mechanically; and keep on disinfecting all the high-touch surfaces we have a contact within our daily lives using hard surface disinfectants known to be effective against COVID-19 and other viruses.

 There are, of course, dozens of hard surface disinfectants and hand sanitizers out there, but not all of them are reliable.
-To know which ones are, it is best to consult the list of disinfectants with evidence for use against COVID-19 posted by the government of Canada a while ago.
+To know which ones are, it is best to consult the list of disinfectants with evidence for use against COVID-19 posted by the government of Canada.
 It includes all disinfectants that have been registered under a drug identification number (DIN) and that are currently approved to be commercialized in the country.
 These products have been evaluated and there is evidence that supports their effectiveness against, SARS-CoV-2, the virus that causes Coronavirus.

 As we explained at the beginning of this article, variants of a virus are different from one another, but just like branches of a tree, they all come from the same source.
 Therefore, it can be safe to assure that a disinfectant that has been proven to be effective against the first variant of the virus, is very likely to be effective against the new ones.
 So, unless the government states otherwise, people can keep practicing the same cleaning and disinfection measures against the new variants of COVID-19, as long as they make sure to use authorized disinfectant products identified with a DIN, for extra safety.